dowdot/cfjunkie/README.md

 Its possible that in your environment, password obfuscation may be different, and it may be worth double checking before you commit your md5 to the git repo.
 Just a thought.

+## block300interfaces

+This script runs 'show interfaces | display xml' for the two switch VCs at Block 300 and pushes the output to the sysops-network-configs repo for IT in pruning unused wired ports.

 ## Authors

 Zach Leslie <xaque208@gmail.com>
+Kris Amundson <kris@puppet.com>